ehumairsaeed/OWASP-Based_Website_Security_Testing_Checklist/README.md

 # 🛡️ OWASP-Based Website Security Testing Checklist

 A comprehensive checklist for manual website security testing based on OWASP standards.
 Designed for both **beginners** and **professionals**.
+Also i have added some hints with the checklists to do your work more faster and easier.

 ---